stratosphereips/stratocyberlab/docs/persistent-state.md

 Progress belongs to one local user, not a browser cookie.
 Another browser on the same SCL installation sees the same solves.

-Ollama model files live separately in `./ollama/`.
+Ollama model files live separately in `./ollama/`, even when the optional container is stopped.
+See [AI assistant](./ai-assistant.md) for startup and removal instructions.
 Chat history, browser preferences, and changes inside Hackerlab are outside this persistence feature.

 ## Resetting state